pipeops-dev/pipeops-docs/docs/projects/logs-and-events.md

 Before delving into Logs and Events, ensure you have the following prerequisites:

 1. **A PipeOps account**.
 Use the link [here](https://console.pipeops.io/signup) to sign up on PipeOps if you do not currently have an account.
 2. **A deployed project**.
-This can be a PipeOps template or a project from your Git (Github, Gitlab, Bitbucket) account.
+This can be a PipeOps template or a project from your Git (GitHub, GitLab, Bitbucket) account.
 You can select a PipeOps template [here](https://github.com/orgs/pipeops-dev/repositories).

 ## Accessing Logs